 Toys contribute to child development and play is an essential part of growing up.
 However, toys have to be safe for children to play with.
 Ensuring that toys marketed in the EU do not put children at risk is a priority.
 EU legislation aims to ensure that toys meet safety requirements that are amongst the strictest in the world, especially in relation to the use of chemicals in toys.

-The new Directive had to be transposed by the EU Member States into their national legislation by 20 January 2011 and has applied since 20 July 2011.
+The new Directive had to be transposed by the EU countries into their national legislation by 20 January 2011 and has applied since 20 July 2011.
 The chemical safety requirements have applied since 20 July 2013.

-There are two possible conformity assessments allowing toys to be sold in the EU.
-The manufacturer has to demonstrate the compliance of a toy by:
+There are 2 possible conformity assessments allowing toys to be sold in the EU.
+The manufacturer has to demonstrate the compliance of a toy by

 Notified bodies perform EC-type examination and issue EC-type examination certificates.
-The EC-type examination is one of the two possible conformity assessment procedures allowing toys to be marketed in the EU.
-Notified bodies have been designated by EU Member States.
+The EC-type examination is one of the 2 possible conformity assessment procedures allowing toys to be marketed in the EU.
+Notified bodies have been designated by EU countries.

 Stakeholders have signed voluntary agreements with the European Commission to improve toy safety